Page saved! You can go back to this later in your Diabetes and Me Close

 I already have type 1 diabetes.
 Could I benefit from teplizumab?

 Teplizumab has been found to protect these surviving beta cells so that people can continue to produce some of their own insulin for longer.
-This can make managing blood sugar levels easier and reduce the long-term risk of diabetes complications.
+This could make managing blood sugar levels easier and reduce the long-term risk of diabetes complications.

 In the future, immunotherapies like teplizumab might also form part of a cure for type 1 diabetes in people who have lived with the condition for a long time.